This article may contain compensated links. Please read the disclosure for more info.

 Today we mainly use three different clef symbols:

+Middle C is the C note exactly in the middle of the piano.
 This is how Middle C looks like with the different clefs:

 The treble clef tells us that the notes are high pitched, or in the treble range.